Facebook tracking pixel How we run an AI System Build | Handbook | Conversion System Skip to main content

 What ends a Sprint early

-If the named metric is already moving by week 3, we stop building and run a measurement week.
+If the named business result is already improving by week 3, we stop building and run a measurement week.
 Faster is better than fuller.
-The contract is for the result, not the calendar.
+The agreement is for the result, not the calendar.

 If the dogfood in week 4 shows the system is not moving the metric, we run a one-week recovery.
-If recovery does not converge, we refund the unearned portion and publish what we learned.
-That has happened twice.
+If recovery does not converge, we say so plainly and publish what we learned.
 It is in the open.